As Dutch churches shut, sacred art finds new use abroad

 ALL OR NOTHING

-The steep drop in religious practice over the past half century and the population shift towards the more secularized cities are two main factors driving the phenomenon.
+The steep drop in religious practice over the past half century and the population shift towards the more secularised cities are two main factors driving the phenomenon.

 "Catholic Church attendance here was the highest in Europe, over 90 percent," said Rev Jan Stuyt from Nijmegen, where he is part of a team choosing which churches to close in the city.